axopy/axopy/doc/source/user_guide/application.rst

 - paused
 - complete

-axopy should handle much of the lifecycle based on a user-designed task inheriting from one of a few task base classes.
+AxoPy should handle much of the lifecycle based on a user-designed task inheriting from one of a few task base classes.
 The behavior can of course be overridden.